learn-co-curriculum/dsc-quiz-central-limit-confidence-intervals/README.md

 ( ) A 95% confidence interval implies that 95% of all possible sample means fall within the range of the interval.

+?: Question 3

-?: What factors affect the **size** of the confidence interval for a population mean?
+What factors affect the **size** of the confidence interval for a population mean?
 Select all applicable answers.
 For the purposes of the question, you may assume you do not know the population standard deviation.

 [X] Sample size